KlasaCommunityPlugins/klasa-bot-plugin/README.md

 # Included Features

 - [x] Custom Commands that servers admins can create, list and remove on their servers.
+- [x] Auto Assign Role to members that join the server.

 ## Arguments